A Distributed Algorithm for Solving Positive Definite Linear Equations over Networks with Membership Dynamics: Simulation Studies

 For each value of $(N,\frac{2L}{N},n)$ in~\ref{enu:netwsize}--\ref{enu:probsize}, we consider $50$ random scenarios.
-For each scenario, we generate a wireless network with $N$ nodes and $L$ links by randomly and equiprobably placing $N$ nodes on a unit square in $\mathbb{R}^2$ and gradually increasing the one-hop radius until the number of links is $L$ or, equivalently, the average number of neighbors is $\frac{2L}{N}$ (this explains the meaning of $\frac{2L}{N}$).
+For each scenario, we generate a wireless network with $N$ nodes and $L$ edges by randomly and equiprobably placing $N$ nodes on a unit square in $\mathbb{R}^2$ and gradually increasing the one-hop radius until the number of edges is $L$ or, equivalently, the average number of neighbors is $\frac{2L}{N}$ (this explains the meaning of $\frac{2L}{N}$).
 If the resulting network is not connected, it is discarded and the preceding process is repeated.
-We also generate an instance of problem \eqref{eq:sumPz=sumqintro} with $n$ dimensions by factoring each $P_i\in\mathbb{S}_+^n$ as $P_i=X_i^TX_i$ and letting both $X_i\in\mathbb{R}^{n\times n}$ and $q_i\in\mathbb{R}^n$ have random entries that are independent and standard normally distributed.
+We also generate an instance of problem \eqref{eq:sumPz=sumqintro} with $n$ dimensions by factoring each $P_i\in\mathbb{S}_+^n$ as $P_i=X_i^TX_i$ and letting both $X_i\in\mathbb{R}^{n\times n}$ and $q_i\in\mathbb{R}^n$ have random entries drawn independently from the standard normal distribution.
 Subsequently, we simulate PE, GE, MDW, and MW and let the gossiping pair in Step~3 of PE, as well as the interacting group in Step~3 of GE, be randomly and equiprobably chosen.
 We then count the number of real-number transmissions needed for each algorithm to converge (including initialization overhead, if any), where the convergence criterion is $\max_{i\in\mathcal{V}}\|z_i(k)-z\|<0.005$.
 To count such numbers, we use the fact that PE, GE, MDW, and MW require, respectively, $\frac{n(n+1)}{2}N$, $\frac{n(n+1)}{2}N$, $0$, and $0$ real-number transmissions to initialize and $2n$, $n(|\mathcal{N}_i|+1)$, $(\frac{n(n+1)}{2}+n)N$, and $(\frac{n(n+1)}{2}+n)N$ real-number transmissions per iteration (in the case of GE, per iteration initiated by node $i$).
 Finally, for each value of $(N,\frac{2L}{N},n)$ in~\ref{enu:netwsize}--\ref{enu:probsize} and for each algorithm, we average over the $50$ scenarios and record the resulting number needed to converge.
 As a benchmark, we also record the number needed by flooding to exactly solve \eqref{eq:sumPz=sumqintro} (i.e., $(\frac{n(n+1)}{2}+n)N^2$).

 Figure~\ref{fig:nrtc} displays the simulation results, showing in its subplots~(a), (b), and~(c) the number of real-number transmissions needed as a function of the values of $(N,\frac{2L}{N},n)$ in~\ref{enu:netwsize}, \ref{enu:netwdens}, and~\ref{enu:probsize}, respectively.
 Notice from the figure that: \begin{itemize} \itemsep-\parsep \item Generally, the larger the network size, or the lower the network density, or the larger the problem size, the higher the number needed.
 One exception to this trend is flooding in subplot~(b), which is expected since its number depends only on $N$ and $n$ and not on $L$. \item Among the five algorithms, MDW has, on average, the worst {\em bandwidth/ [0]energy efficiency}, requiring by far the most real-number transmissions to converge.
 Nonetheless, MDW does outperform flooding when the network is sufficiently dense. \item PE is not as efficient as MW in subplots~(a) and~(b).
 However, it becomes more efficient than MW when the problem size is sufficiently large, in subplot~(c).
 This is likely due to PE being $O(n)$ and MW being $O(n^2)$ in the number of real-number transmissions per iteration. \item Among the five algorithms, GE has the best bandwidth/ [0]energy efficiency and scalability with respect to $N$ and $n$.
 Indeed, GE is at least $2.5$ times and up to $8$ times more efficient than the next best algorithm---be it MW or PE---in all the values of $(N,\frac{2L}{N},n)$ considered. \end{itemize}